 CFTC Regulation Part 45 requires Continuation Data to be reported to a Swap Data Repository during the life of any Transaction.
 Continuation Data includes life-cycle event data or state data, each as defined in CFTC Regulation § 45.1, or any successor regulation thereto, and Valuation Data.

-Pursuant to CFTC Regulation § 45.4(b), Continuation Data for any cleared Transaction will be reported to the relevant Swap Data Repository by the relevant Derivatives Clearing Organization, except that the Reporting Counterparty will also be responsible for reporting Valuation Data to the relevant Swap Data Repository if the Reporting Counterparty is a Swap Dealer or Major Swap Participant.
+Pursuant to CFTC Regulation § 45.4(b), Continuation Data for any cleared Transaction will be reported to the relevant Swap Data Repository by the relevant Derivatives Clearing Organization, except that the Reporting Entity will also be responsible for reporting Valuation Data to the relevant Swap Data Repository if the Reporting Entity is a Swap Dealer or Major Swap Participant.

-Pursuant to CFTC Regulation § 45.4(c), Continuation Data for any uncleared Transaction, whether or not the Transaction is executed on a Swap Execution Facility, will be reported to the relevant Swap Data Repository by the Reporting Counterparty.
+Pursuant to CFTC Regulation § 45.4(c), Continuation Data for any uncleared Transaction, whether or not the Transaction is executed on a Swap Execution Facility, will be reported to the relevant Swap Data Repository by the Reporting Entity.

 The SEF will have no obligation to fulfill any requirements to report Continuation Data for any Participant, including Valuation Data.

-If the SEF fulfills any requirements to report Continuation Data for any Participant that is a Reporting Counterparty, such Participant will at all times remain responsible for the performance of any and all regulatory reporting requirements imposed on such Participant under CFTC Regulation Part 45.
+If the SEF fulfills any requirements to report Continuation Data for any Participant that is a Reporting Entity, such Participant will at all times remain responsible for the performance of any and all regulatory reporting requirements imposed on such Participant under CFTC Regulation Part 45.

 Maintenance of Books and Records by the SEF

+Pursuant to CFTC Regulation § 45.2(a), the SEF will keep full, complete, and systemic records together with all pertinent data and memoranda of all activities relating to the business of the SEF with respect to Swaps.
+Such records shall include, without limitation, all records required by CFTC Regulation Part 37.

+All records required to be kept pursuant to CFTC Regulation § 45.2 or any other section of the CEA shall be retained with respect to each Swap throughout the life of the Swap and for a period of at least five years following the final termination of the Swap.

+Each record required to be kept by the SEF shall be readily accessible via real time electronic access by the registrant throughout the life of the Swap and for two years following the final termination of the Swap, and shall be retrievable by the registrant within three business days through the remainder of the period following final termination of the Swap during which it is required to be kept.

+The SEF will maintain:

+(i) A copy of the written policies and procedures, including the code of ethics and conflicts of interest policies adopted in furtherance of compliance with the Act and Commission regulations;

+(ii) Copies of all materials created in furtherance of the Chief Compliance Officer’s duties, including records of any investigations or disciplinary actions taken by the SEF;

-The SEF shall keep, or cause to be kept, complete and accurate books and records of all activities relating to the business of the SEF, including a complete audit trail for all Swaps executed on or subject to the rules of the SEF, confirmations produced pursuant to Rule 404, investigatory files, and disciplinary files, and all books and records required to be maintained pursuant to the CEA and CFTC Regulations.
+(iii) Complete and accurate books and records of all activities relating to the business of the SEF, including a complete audit trail for all Swaps executed on or subject to the rules of the SEF, confirmations produced pursuant to Rule 404, investigatory files, and disciplinary files, and all books and records required to be maintained pursuant to the CEA and CFTC Regulations.

 Records may be kept in electronic form, or kept in paper form if originally created and exclusively maintained in paper form, so long as they are retrievable, and information in them is reportable.